AcerolaVR/acerolavr.github.io/_pages/AceStacksDocs.md

    1. [Video Setup Guide: SlimeVR Set Up Guide (Part 2): Setting Up!](https://www.youtube.com/watch?v=JrHmNcckpuE)
 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/JrHmNcckpuE?si=ofR9sMih33G13Hap" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
    - The data cable for connecting the trackers to your server is the TOP MICRO USB port, the bottom USB C port is only for charging. use the top Micro USB for port this step.
-   - If you have Acestacks V1, refer to [these extra safety steps](#acestacks-v1-extra-steps)

 1. Follow the USB Connection Tolerances section if you’re having trouble connecting the trackers to your computer
 2. Take note of the [Battery Safety Tips](#battery-safety) to prevent damage to the tracker